 Android Auto is software that lets you connect the phone to the vehicle’s infotainment system, and use your favorite apps on the car’s display with the in-built controls.
 Of course, smartphone functionality is limited to minimize distractions, but the most important features and apps are there to stay:

 Cars with Android Auto allow you to connect your phone to the system wirelessly or via USB.
-After connecting the smartphone, you have access to more than 200 apps that you can operate using a touchscreen, control knob, steering wheel buttons or Google Assistant.
+After connecting the smartphone, you have access to more than 200 apps that you can operate using a touchscreen, control knob or Google Assistant.
 Click here for a full list of available apps.

 Until recently, no BMWs were among the Android Auto compatible cars, and the only way to get this software was to go aftermarket.
 However, in December 2019 the automaker announced that from July 2020, owners of the latest models will be able to use Android Auto in BMW cars.
 What does it mean?